kiwichrish/SnapAge/README.md

 ## Issues

-This is only tested working on Ubuntu 20.04.
+This is only tested working on Ubuntu 20.04 and 18.04.

-I tested on 16.04 and 18.04 and it was buggy, but, well.
-They're old.
-Moving on.
+It should work with other versions of zfs on Linux / BSD assuming they support the zfs list commands required.

 ## Install